ngs-docs/angus/jetstream/boot.md

 [![foo](images/stop-2.png)](../_images/stop-2.png)

-It may take Jetstream a few minutes to process, so wait until the progress bar says "Shutdown."
+It may take Jetstream a few minutes to process, so wait until the progress bar says "Shutoff."

 [![foo](images/stop-3.png)](../_images/stop-3.png)

 [![foo](images/stop-4.png)](../_images/stop-4.png)

+# Restarting your instance

 To start your instance again, select the "Start" button.